awhipp/python-docker-job-service-orchestrator/README.md

 #### Services

 Services are persistent tasks that are run on the Docker Swarm cluster.
 They are meant to be run continuously and replicated if needed.

+## Future State

+### Near Term

+* Scheduled Jobs (One-Off and Recurring)
+* Scaling replicas based on statistics
+* Starting jobs and services with additional configuration

+### Way Future State

+* Adding jobs and services through a UI (ie: Upload a python script and requirements file as a job or service)
+* Kubernetes Support
+* Authentication & Authorization
+* Role Based Management